Flight Cancellation Compensation Claim

 Rerouting or reimbursement

-The EC Regulation 261/2004 states that if a flight is cancelled, passengers should be allowed 2 options.
+EU Regulation 261 and the UK equivalent state that if a flight is cancelled, passengers should be allowed 2 options.
 Within 7 days, the passenger will receive the full ticket cost at the price it was originally purchased for and, if circumstances dictate, be afforded a return flight to where they departed from.
 Alternatively, the airline will offer to reroute the passenger via comparable conditions of transportation, such as departure and arrival times, to their ultimate destination at the first opportunity, or at a later time of their choosing.

 You would only be entitled to compensation if your rerouted flight landed more than 3 hours later than your original flight.
 If the airline offers you an alternative flight which would allow you to arrive with a delay of under 3 hours and you decline this, you are abandoning travel and no compensation is due.